LinaGomez-lab/Project-EDA-and-Customer-Segmentation/README.md

   ## **Business Report 📰:**
-A dashboard summarizing the main results can be found at the following link: [Business Report](https://infograph.venngage.com/pl/Ym074wQ9ZQ)
+A report summarizing the main results can be found at the following link: [Business Report](https://infograph.venngage.com/pl/Ym074wQ9ZQ)